 If ASSIGNMENT is specified, the subroutine may be referenced as an assignment statement and is called an assignment subroutine.
 The subroutine must have exactly two arguments which must be nonoptional dummy data objects.
 The first dummy argument must have intent OUT or INOUT.
 If its intent is not specified, it has intent OUT.
 The second dummy argument must have intent IN.
 If its intent is not specified, it has intent IN.
+In any program unit in which this interface is explicit, any assignment statement in which the variable has the characteristics corresponding to the first dummy argument of the subroutine and the expression has the characteristics corresponding to the second dummy argument of the subroutine is treated as a reference to the subroutine.
+Note also the possibility of an assignment statement referencing the subroutine elementally (12.4.5).

 12.5.2.4 Instances of a Procedure Subprogram.
-When a function or subroutine defined by a procedure subprogram is invoked, an Instance of that subprogram is created.
+When a function or subroutine defined by a procedure subprogram is invoked, an instance of that subprogram is created.

-Each instance has an independent sequence of execution and an independent set of dummy arguments and nonsaved data objects.
-If an internal procedure or statement function contained in the subprogram is invoked directly from an instance of the subprogram or a procedure having access by explicit or implicit USE statements to the entities of that instance, then the created instance of that internal procedure or statement function also has access by explicit or implicit USE statements to the entities of that instance of the host subprogram.
-Similarly, if the internal procedure is supplied as an actual argument from an instance of the subprogram or a procedure having access by explicit or implicit USE statements to the entities of that instance, then the instance of that internal procedure created by invoking the associated dummy procedure also has access by explicit or implicit USE statements to the entities of that instance of the host subprogram.
+35 Each instance has an independent sequence of execution and an independent set of dummy arguments and nonsaved data objects.
+If an internal procedure or statement function contained in the subprogram is invoked directly from an instance of the subprogram, the created instance of that internal procedure or statement function also has access to the entities of that instance of the host subprogram.